AI experimentation

 GitHub Copilot in VS Code

-I found the tool very advanced and designers would equally need to have a very good technical understanding of coding languages in order to effectively utilise the copilot.
+I found the tool to be very advanced and designers would equally need to have a very good technical understanding of coding languages in order to effectively utilise the copilot.